OSGP/Documentation/Userguide/Deployment.md

 ### Maintenance

 There's not much maintenance that needs to be performed.
 Archiving some old log files, checking up on available disk space and creating a backup of the databases.
-Looking into the queues to see if there are not handled messages in dead letter queue.
+Looking into the queues to see if there are no messages in the dead letter queue.